• Skip to primary navigation

 15. A mistake equally common across all* types of employee is the premature acceptance of the first offer for a pay rise.
 FALSE

-The most common error is, when finally gathering the courage to address the situation, many employees simply immediately accept whatever offer is first made.
+The most common error is… many employees simply immediately accept whatever offer is first made.
 Research shows that younger job-seekers and female job-seekers often make this mistake.

 16. Employees can become demoralised despite having a pay raise.
 TRUE